 …Is it because I really care about these people and what we’re trying to get done?
 Or is it an ego trip?

-Unfortunately, Western cultures in particular give leadership jobs a lot of status—so much that people who don’t know how to lead, and don’t particularly want to lead, still try to get into those positions just so they can enjoy the status.
-But of course that ends in a mess for everybody involved.
-We need to work on getting the right people into leadership—those who are gifted with wisdom, patience, caring, and a talent for working with people.
+Unfortunately, Western cultures in particular give leadership jobs a lot of status—so much so that people who don’t know how to lead, and don’t particularly want to lead, still try to get into leadership positions just so they can enjoy the status.
+But that ends in a mess for everybody involved.
+We need to work on getting the right people into leadership—those who are gifted with wisdom, patience, thoughtfulness, and a talent for working with people.

 David was another biblical leader, a king who spent most of his life at war.
 He was known for taking care of his soldiers.
-He saw to it that they had what they needed—food, rest, a place for their families to be safe—and he himself went out with his forces to lead them.
-They knew they mattered to him.
+He saw to it that they had what they needed: food, rest, and a place for their families to be safe.
+He himself went out with his forces to lead them.
+His soldiers knew they mattered to him.
 In fact, the one time he didn’t go out with his forces, David wound up in a major leadership mess involving adultery, murder, and the betrayal of a fellow soldier.
-He proved this principle of good leadership both ways—by the times he kept it, and by the one time he spectacularly broke it and everyone suffered the consequences.
+He proved this principle of good leadership both by the times he kept it, and by the one time he spectacularly broke it and everyone suffered the consequences.

-When the people I’m leading drive me crazy, what then?
+What do I do when the people I’m leading drive me crazy?

-…Do I give it up as a bad job, or is there a way I can redeem the situation and turn it to good for everybody involved?
+…Do I give up?
+Or is there a way I can redeem the situation and turn it into good for everybody involved?
 And if so, where am I going to find the wisdom and the strength to make that happen?

-Every leader faces moments of resistance from those led—times when the people drive him or her nuts.
+Every leader must face moments of resistance from those being led, times when the people drive him or her nuts.
 Moses certainly did.
 His reaction was not to quit, however.
 Instead, he did a lot of yelling and metaphorical hair pulling, and then he went to talk with God about the problem.
 He found wisdom as he prayed and listened to what God had to say.
 This gave him the strength to carry on as leader for 40 years, even though the people were making just about every mistake they could think of over that time.